Skip to main content

 Kentucky

 Kentucky is one of the handful of states that uses pure comparative negligence.
 Under this system, an injured party may recover damages regardless of their percentage of fault, even if they are more at fault than the defendant.
-To calculate how much an injured party should be compensated, the court reduces the damages in proportion to the fault of the injured party.
+To calculate how much an injured party should be compensated, the court reduces the damages in proportion to the injured party’s fault.

 If there are multiple defendants, the court assigns a percentage of fault to each individual.
 In Kentucky, individual defendants are only responsible for paying damages amounting to their own percentage of fault.